AntoninU2/Documentation/OpcUA/Support_Reference/FB's/OpcUaCli_Read.md

 ## Conclusion 🎯

 This guide provides step-by-step instructions on how to configure and use `FB_OpcUaCli_Read` to retrieve data from an OPC UA server.
-Ensure that your `NodeID_0` settings and namespace indexes are correctly configured for a successful implementation.
+Ensure that your `NodeID_0` setting are correctly configured for a successful implementation.